trinistr/dicey/README.md

 The premier solution in total paradigm shift for resolving dicey problems of tomorrow, today, used by industry-leading professionals around the world!

+*\*cough, cough\**

-In seriousness, this program is mainly useful for calculating distributions of weights (or probabilities) of all possible dice rolls for a given set of dice.
-Dice in such a set can be different, have arbitrary numbers, or even be non-numeric altogether.
-It can also be used to roll any dice that it supports.
+Dicey is a calculator of weight/probability distributions of all possible dice rolls for a given set of dice, with support for pretty much any dice you can imagine.
+It can also roll those dice, if you just need a roller!

+Dicey was created due to frustration with online "calculators" that just calculate a single probability, and not even for interesting combinations of dice.
+Over time it has grown to support features that I've not seen anywhere else.

+Check out Dicey online at [dicey.bulancov.tech](https://dicey.bulancov.tech)!

 ## Table of contents